Policies & action

 The PDP, last revised in 2018 (approved 2019), is the roadmap defining targets for Thailand’s power generation, distribution, and consumption, with a goal to increase net electricity production capacity by 67%, from 46,090 MW in 2017 to 77,211 MW in 2037.
 It will add 56,431 MW of capacity (of which 37% should come from renewables) and retire 25,310 MW (Hong, 2019; Theparat and Praiwan, 2019).
 The plan also notes that by 2037, 65% of the energy mix will rely on fossil fuels (53% natural gas, 12% coal) and 35% on non-fossil fuels.
 Compared to the 2015 plan, the new plan reduces reliance on coal (23% to 12%) and increases dependence on gas (37% to 53%), while 9% of power is expected to come from imported hydropower.

 Renewables targets are set in the AEDP2018.
-Overall, renewables should reach 30% by 2036 of total energy consumption, up from 11.9% in 2014.
-Heat generated from renewable sources should double, from 17% to 30-35%.
-The policy further notes that the production of biofuels should increase, from 7% to 20-25% of demand in the transport sector.
+Overall, renewables should reach 30% of total energy consumption by 2036, up from 12% in 2014.
+Heat generated from renewable sources should double, from 17% to 30–35%.
+The policy further notes that the production of biofuels should increase, from 7% to 20–25% of demand in the transport sector.
 Power capacity from renewables was to increase from 9% to 20%, but in a 2018 revision of the plan, this target was raised to 33%, notably with a more than doubling of expected solar capacity (from 6,000 to 15,574 MW by 2037) and the introduction of waste to energy (900 MW).

 The EEDP also set a target to reduce energy intensity by 30% by 2036, while the Oil Plan foresaw an increase of the share of biofuels to 20% and proposed the removal of fossil fuel subsidies.
 Finally, the Gas Plan highlights the need to curb demand, maintain national production levels and to secure LNG supply (Ministry of Energy, 2018).